darintsui/darintsui/README.md

 * For more information, check out my website [here](https://darintsui.github.io/)!

 ## About
-I am a senior Bioengineering undergraduate student at the University of California San Diego.
-My research focuses on machine learning and artifical intelligence in applications of healthcare.
-I currently research under Dr. Frank Talke in the [Talke Biomedical Device Lab](https://www.talkelab.ucsd.edu/) developing a surgical positioning platform for minimally invasive surgery.
-Concurrently, I also am exploring applications of machine learning in bioelectronic COVID-19 detection under Dr. Gert Cauwenberghs in the [Integrated Systems Neuroengineering Laboratory](https://isn.ucsd.edu/index.php).
+I’m an incoming Ph.D. student at the Georgia Institute of Technology studying Electrical and Computer Engineering.
+I previously received my BS degree at the University of California San Diego in Bioengineering.
+I am currently working on developing artificial intelligence solutions in applications of bioinformatics with Dr. <a href="https://amirmohan.github.io/">Amirali Aghazadeh</a>.
+In my undergrad, I was designing a low-cost surgical navigation platform using computer vision under Dr. Frank Talke in the <a href="https://www.talkelab.ucsd.edu/">Talke Biomedical Device Lab</a>.
+I have also explored applications of machine learning in bioelectronic COVID-19 detection under Dr. Gert Cauwenberghs in the <a href="https://isn.ucsd.edu/index.php">Integrated Systems Neuroengineering Laboratory</a>.

 * 💓 I code everything I do in Python and MATLAB.
 * 🌱 I’m currently exploring deep learning in MRI thresholding and imaging.